N0rmie/Fivem-Trigger-Protector-V2/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

+## Contribute to the project
+Help the community by contributing to the project! <3

 ## Thx
 - Thanks to [VisiBait](https://github.com/visibait) for the installer (found on the old published VB-AC)